Moduli of objects in finite length abelian categories: Introduction

 \subsection{Acknowledgements}

-We would like to thank Pieter Belmans, Pavel Etingof, Dan Halpern-Leistner, Kimoi Kemboi, Tony Pantev, Maximilien P\'eroux, David Rydh and Alekos Robotis for their interest in the project and helpful discussions.
+We would like to thank Pieter Belmans, Pavel Etingof, Dan Halpern-Leistner, Andr\'es Ib\'a\~nez N\'u\~nez, Kimoi Kemboi, Andrew Kwon, Tony Pantev, Maximilien P\'eroux, Alekos Robotis and David Rydh for their interest in the project and helpful discussions.
+The authors also thank the anonymous referees for their thoughtful comments and attention to detail.
+In particular, \Cref{proposition: MCalpha is connected and qc} (which greatly simplifies our original argument) and \Cref{remark 4.5} were suggested by a referee.